Trade Forex Trading

 Example of EURUSD - Base Currency and Variable Currency

-EURUSD is one of the major currency pair in FX, therefore we shall use it for our example:
+EURUSD is one of the major currency pair in Forex, therefore we shall use it for our example:

 EURUSD